-6.33 We understand that cybercrime is criminal activity committed using computers and/or the internet.
-It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
-We are aware of the Cyber security standards for schools and colleges.GOV.UK.
+6.32 We understand that cybercrime is criminal activity committed using computers and/or the internet.
+It is broadly categorised as either 'cyber-enabled' (crimes that can happen offline but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
+We are aware of the Cyber security standards for schools and colleges.GOV.UK and the guidance from the National Education Network.

-6.34 If there are concerns about a child in this area, the designated safeguarding lead will consider a referral to the Cyber Choices programme which aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
+6.33 If there are concerns about a child in this area, the designated safeguarding lead will consider a referral to the Cyber Choices programme which aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
 It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
+It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences.